Chair and Professor, Pharmacology and Eric L. and Lila D. Nelson Chair in Neuropharmacology

 2010, NARSAD Distinguished Investigator Award

 The main focus of our research aims at furthering our understanding of the diversity of brain function by identifying and studying novel molecules which mediate synaptic transmission.
-Synaptic transmission is the mechanism which underlies the biochemical reactions that make brain functions and relies on the recognition of neurotransmitters and neuropeptides by their specific receptors.
-From genomic analyses we evaluate that we now know only a portion of all the transmitters that direct brain function.
-Our aim is to isolate novel neurotransmitters or neuropeptides and to study their physiological implications.
+Synaptic transmission is the mechanism which underlies the biochemical reactions that make brain functions and relies on the recognition of transmitters by their specific receptors.

 Among the receptors that direct brain functions, the most numerous are the G protein-coupled receptors (GPCRs).
-Among all the GPCRs that have been cloned some do not bind any of the presently known neurotransmitters or neuropeptides, these are the "orphan" GPCRs.
-We believe that these orphan receptors recognize thus far undescribed transmitters.
-This led us to use orphan GPCRs as targets for the identification and isolation of their specific natural ligands, that they purify from brain extracts.
-The natural ligands are then characterized biochemically, pharmacologically and physiologically to demonstrate that they are novel neurotransmitters or neuropeptides.
-We were the first in 1995 to ever isolate a novel ligand through this approach and isolated and characterized the neuropeptide orphanin FQ or nociceptin.
-Since then, this approach has been used around the world to identify the receptors of a dozen of new neuropeptides.
+We have been among the first at the end of the 80”s to clone GPCRs.
+Several cloned GPCRs do not bind any of the presently known transmitters, these are the "orphan" GPCRs.
+We expect them to bind thus far undescribed transmitters.
+This led us to use orphan GPCRs as targets to discover new transmitters.
+We were the first in 1995 to discover a novel neuropeptide through this approach.
+Since then, this approach has been used around the world to identify the receptors of a dozen of new transmitters.

-The second phase of our studies consists in determining the biological significance of the novel neurotransmitters or neuropeptides.
-Toward this goal, we define the novel neurotransmitters and neuropeptides tissue distribution and neuronal pathways.
-We then determine, by administering the novel neurotransmitters or neuropeptides to animals, whether they affect behavior and which particular responses are modulated.
-Because neurotransmitters and neuropeptides can have a broad spectrum of effects, this part of our approach is often open-ended and is therefore combined to two different approaches.
-The first one is to engineer strains of mice genetically devoid of the novel neurotransmitter or neuropeptide and to compare the genetically-altered mice in the absence or upon the addition of the novel neurotransmitter or neuropeptide.
-The second one is to screen for molecules (antagonists or agonists) that can be used in behavioral experiments in controlled conditions.
-For example, we have recently shown that a synthetic molecule is able to reduce schizophrenic-like symptoms in animal models by blocking a recently-deorphanized GPCR system.
+The second phase of our studies consists in determining the biological significance of the novel transmitters.
+We first define the neuronal pathways in which the novel transmitter acts and then determine its effects on physiological responses and behavior.
+Because transmitters can have a broad spectrum of effects, this part of our approach is combined to two different approaches.
+The first one is to engineer strains of mice that can point at the roles of the novel transmitter in vivo.
+The second one is to screen for molecules that can be used in behavioral experiments in controlled conditions.
+More recently this approach has led us to study traditional medicines as sources of compounds that are validated in their efficacy against particular human disorders.

 Bunzow, J.R., Van Tol, H.H., Grandy, D.K., Albert, P., Salon, J., Christie, M., Machida, C., Neve, K.A. and Civelli, O. (1988) Cloning and expression of a rat D2 dopamine receptor cDNA.
 Nature, 336:783-787